The Cessna 150-152 Fly-In Foundation

 Ron Stewart

-Took his flrst flight at age 7.
-Started flying lessons at 19, and now has 1,700 hours in his 152.
-Been to every Confab since 2006.
+Took his first flight at age 7, started flying lessons at 19, and now has 1,700 hours in his 152.
+Ron has been to every Confab since 2006.

 George Jameson